 There have been no new wildfire in the last 24 hours

 SWF114 located 39 kilometres southwest of Sandy Lake is under control and is 85 hectares in size.
 Heavy equipment is working on reclaiming the fire guard.

 SWF099 located 23 kilometres northeast of Chipewyan Lake is being held.
 Being held means under the current weather conditions and with the firefighting efforts that have been applied the wildfire is not expected to grow past predetermined boundaries.

 The wildfire behaviour has diminished to shouldering.
-The fire did experience some growth on August 25, 2021 but it remains within the predetermined boundary.
+There hasn't been any significant growth over the last couple of days.
 The wildfire remains at 5,960 hectares in size and firefighters are routinely monitoring it.

 Since this wildfire occurs in a zone where it does not threaten communities or resources it is allowed to burn onto the landscape naturally under the watchful eye of experienced fire managers.
 Using this wildfire management strategy has many benefits; it re-introduces fire onto the landscape, creates a break in the continuous fuels, reduces the intensity of the fire providing safety zones for our firefighting crews to work from and reduces the cost of fighting these wildfires.

 SWF079, 083 and 097 are all under control and firefighters are monitoring these wildfires.

 To view the wildfires on a map click here.

 Since March 1st in the Slave Lake Forest Area, there have been 149 wildfires which have burned 6,283.63 hectares.

 Since March 1, 2021, there have been 1,123 wildfires recorded in the Forest Protection Area of Alberta, burning a total of 52,922.11 hectares.